You ever heard of a Gantt chart?

 A quick note about this particular schedule: as you can see, this kitchenCRATE job is closer to 10 days instead of 7.
 Why?
 Because this homeowner decided to add quite a few extras to the jobs (new doors and drawers, can lighting, additional plugs and switches, new pantry doors, etc.) A nice feature of kitchenCRATE is the ability to add items to the job, and still be completed in less time than most kitchen remodels.

 Curious what a schedule would look like for your kitchenCRATE project?
-Simply fill out the form on the top right-side of this page, and you’ll hear from a kitchenCRATE project manger within 2 business days.
-Or, give us a call at 209-622-3610 for immediate results!
+Simply fill out the form on the top right side of this page, and you’ll hear from a kitchenCRATE project manager within 2 business days.
+Or, give us a call at (888) 995-7996 for immediate results!